Defences to Tax Fraud Charges

 There is a range of approaches that may be taken in defending a general tax fraud charge.
 Often it is the case that the allegation of fraud cannot be made out.
 Often the police or the Commonwealth DPP can be satisfied by the production of documents or evidence that a particular purchase has been made or that a particular company has in fact done what it claims to have done.
 If this is the case, the matter may be capable of being resolved through the police or the Commonwealth DPP before charges are laid or, alternatively, have the charges withdrawn.

-Whilst making a mistake due to carelessness, recklessness or laziness may not be sufficient to escape a charge, often mistakes are made due to misunderstandings, due to errors in book keeping and other related issues.
-The defence requires an honest mistake about a fact that if it existed, would render you innocent, and that such a mistake is reasonable in the circumstances.
+Whilst making a mistake due to carelessness, recklessness or laziness may not be sufficient to escape a charge, often mistakes are made due to misunderstandings, errors in bookkeeping and other related issues.
+The defence requires an honest mistake about a fact that if it existed, would render the accused innocent, and that such a mistake is reasonable in the circumstances.

 WHERE TO NEXT?